 - Head and face should remain uncovered

-- Baby should be in a smoke-free environment before and after birth
+- The baby should be in a smoke-free environment before and after birth

-- A safe bassinet and cot are vital (they must meet Australian Standard AS2172 which will be present on labeling)
+- A safe bassinet and cot are vital (they must meet Australian Standard AS2172 which will be present on labelling)

 - No soft or bulky bedding, such as pillows, bumpers, blankets and toys

 - If you are wrapping baby, ensure that you are always doing so safely

 - Breastfeed baby